Skip to main content

 TLDR; Headers and footers in Puppeteer are very limited.

-To solve this in Letterhead, we took an entirely different approach.
-Instead of using Puppeteer's native functionality, we wrote two more Puppeteer scripts to accompany the primary content request.
-Before capturing their PDFs, these two additional workers manipulate the DOM to yield documents of equal page length to the primary content document, but only containing the selected header/footer elements for each page.
+The Letterhead approach implements a fundamentally different architecture.
+Instead of relying on Puppeteer's native functionality, I developed three parallel Puppeteer worker processes that handle header, content, and footer rendering independently.
+Before PDF capture, two additional workers manipulate the DOM to generate documents with identical page counts to the primary content document, but containing only the selected header/footer elements for each page.

 {